NervanaSystems/ngraph/ecosystem-overview.md

 desired hardware without a lock in.
 We currently have functioning backends for Intel, Nvidia*, and AMD* GPU either leveraging kernel libraries such as clDNN and cuDNN directly or utilizing PlaidML to compile for codegen and emit OpenCL, OpenGL, LLVM, Cuda, and Metal.
-(Please refer to architecture and features section to learn more about how we plan to take advantage of both solutions using hybrid transformer).
+(Please refer to [Architecture and features] section to learn more about how we plan to take advantage of both solutions using hybrid transformer).
 In the similar time frame, we plan to release multinode support.